Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 I was riveted!
 “The ancients developed basic techniques of separating out the different salts.
 In particular, sal ammoniac was by far the more important salt of the bronze age (2000 BCE).
 It was produced in Egypt where it appeared around the kilns where camel dung was used as fuel for the fire and it was mined in Asia.
 When the horse was domesticated around 5000 BCE, a food source was needed to sustain humans on long expeditions and I believe sal ammoniac fits the requirement perfectly.”

 “Both salts cure the meat in a week which obviously had huge advantages compared to salting the meat with normal table salt.
 In my experience, salt ammoniac is, however, a far better preservative than saltpetre.
 Sal ammoniac, as far as I can find, was globally traded much earlier than saltpetre.
 Ancient Macedonian records indicate that even in 2000 BCE saltpetre was preferred in food over sal ammoniac on account of the better taste of saltpetre.
 Still, sal ammoniac was far more vigorously traded than saltpetre in the early Christian era and possibly for thousands of years before that.
 As is the case we discussed in seawater, ammonium chloride undergoes a bacterial transformation into nitrites which will then in the meat matrix yield nitric oxide which will cure the meat.
-Using sal ammoniac directly would result in quicker curing of the meat than leaving the meat in water, sea water or fresh.
+Using sal ammoniac directly would result in quicker curing of the meat than leaving the meat in water, sea water or fresh.”

 Natural Sal Ammoniac

-Sal ammoniac is a salt that occurs naturally and is made by human endeavour.
+Sal ammoniac is a salt that both occurs naturally and is made by human endeavour.
 He introduced us to a region of the word that I did not even know existed.
 “Turpan is the name of an oasis in the far western regions of China.
 It is an extremely dry area.
 Turpan is also probably the only place on earth where sal ammoniac and nitrate salts in the form of sodium nitrate occur in massive quantities side by side.
 Sal ammoniac, in the surrounding mountains and nitrate salts on the basin floor.

-“Chinese authors of antiquity are unanimous that sal ammoniac came into China from Turpan, Tibet, and Samarkand and through Samarkand, it was traded into the Mediterranian along the silk road.
+“Chinese authors of antiquity are unanimous that sal ammoniac came into China from Turpan, Tibet, and Samarkand and through Samarkand, it was traded into the Mediterranian along the Silk Road.
 It all makes for an appealing case for sal ammoniac as the actual curing salt from antiquity that was used in meat curing when the practice spread around the world.
 There is even a tantalizing link between Turfpan and the ancient city of Salzburg and the salt mines which leads me to speculate that the trade of sal ammoniac was done into the heart of Western Europe, into what became known as Austria.
 This leads me to believe that the actual technological progressions related to meat curing may have come from Austria.
 Whether it was through Salzburg and initially from Turfan is not clear.”

 “Around Turpan (also called Turfan), sal ammoniac forms in volcanic vents and after volcanic eruptions before it has rained which dissolves the crystals.
 It is highly soluble.
 It is unique in that the crystals are formed directly from the gas fumes and bypass the liquid phase, a process known as sublimation.
 The Turfan area, both the basin and the mountains are replete with different salts containing nitrogen (nitrate salts and ammonium) any one of which could be used effectively in meat curing.”

 “The sal ammonia was mined from openings in the sides of volcanic mountains where steam from underground lava flows created the ammonium chloride crystals.
 These were traded across Asia, Europe and into India.
 Massive sodium nitrate deposits occur in the Tarim Basin, the second-lowest point on earth.
 I then speculate that traders used some of these deposits to forge ammonium chloride since the ammonium chloride crystals did not survive in crystal form on long voyages due to their affinity for water which breaks the crystal structure down.
 Once this happened, the sodium nitrate and the ammonium chloride look similar.
-Due to the fact that it is known that almost all the sal ammonia produced in Samarkand was exported, I deduce that demand outstripped supply and this provided the incentive for such forgery.
+Because it is known that almost all the sal ammonia produced in Samarkand was exported, I deduce that demand outstripped supply and this provided the incentive for such forgery.
 I find support for the likelihood of such a forgery, not just in the limited supply of sal ammoniac compared to nitrate salts, but also in the fact that mining sal ammoniac was a seasonal affair and extremely dangerous and a difficult undertaking.”

 Natural Sal Ammoniac occurs in places like the Turpan and Samarkand.
-An important branch of the silk road runs from Turfan through Samarkand and into Europe.
+An important branch of the Silk Road runs from Turfan through Samarkand and into Europe.
 Samarkand is a city in south-eastern Uzbekistan.
 It is one of the oldest continuously inhabited cities in Central Asia.

 “It seems likely that sal ammonia was the forerunner of saltpetre as the curing agent of choice.
 It is composed of two ions, ammonium, and chloride.
 The ammonium would be oxidized by ammonia-oxidizing bacteria (AOB) into nitrites and the well-known reaction sequence would follow.”